HubSpot/Singularity/Docs/about/how-it-works.md

 <a name="optional-components"/>

-### Optional Slave Components
+### Optional Agent Components

 #### Singularity Executor
 Users can opt for the default Mesos executor, the Docker container executor, or the Singularity executor.
-Like the other executors, the Singularity executor is executed directly by the Mesos slave process for each task that executes on a slave.
+Like the other executors, the Singularity executor is executed directly by the Mesos agent process for each task that executes on a agent.
 The requests sent to the executor contain all the required data for setting up the running environment like the command to execute, environment variables, executable artifact URLs, application configuration files, etc. The Singularity executor provides some advanced (configurable) features:

 - **Custom Fetcher** Downloads and extracts artifacts over HTTP, directly from S3, or using the S3 Downloader component.
 - **Log Rotation** Sets up logrotate for specified log files inside the task directory.